 Research Interests

 This includes understanding how language usage changes over time and over new modes of communication, such as new text genres or new modalities.
 I am e.g. very interested in understanding how new genres will emerge in the convergence of broadcasting, video clip sharing, and podcast publication, how they can be related to previous media, and made easily and handily accessible, and how this is translated into trustworthiness and enjoyability for the readers, viewers, and listeners.
+Many of the questions that interest me have to do with how we as human language users combine the many functions of language: informational, cognitive, expressive, and social in ways that are intentional and incidental, and how we might formulate agents with those same or similar capacities.

 Most of what I have written can be found in various repositories on the net, e.g. from ORCID.